barath47/Assignment/README.md

 # Assignment
-Peer graded assignment of IBM tools for data science course Used jupyter notebook for this assignment
+Peer graded assignment of IBM tools for data science course, used jupyter notebook for this assignment